 Create Multiple Line Charts in QlikView

-Through the above chart fulfilled our requirement.
+Through the above one fulfilled our requirement.
 Let us check the sales trend for each country.
 To do so, we have to add the country dimension to the existing Line chart.
-For this, right-click on the Chart and select the properties option from the context menu.
+For this, right-click on it and select the properties option from the context menu.

 Now, see the sales trend for each color and country.